-The big news is that the new chairlift is nearly blocking hole #2, which makes for a tough but do-able little shot.
+The new chairlift is nearly blocking hole #2, which makes for a tough little birdie/ bogie shot.
 You then either walk down a very steep little 'Hay Cliff', or go right back through the hole #1 green!?!
 However, that gets you to a new bridge that keeps you off of #3.

-It is hard to ignore that the entire area around the new chair and the Magic Carpet lift are heavily impacted and pretty ugly to see.
+It is hard to ignore that the entire area around the new chair lift is heavily impacted and pretty ugly to see.
 Footing can be an issue, especially in the mud, from holes 2 through 8.
-That said, the time of play and course scores should not be much affected.
+That said, the time of play and course scores shouldn't go up much.
 The rest of the course is as beautiful as ever.

 Recent update: Early June 2014.

 Right now, holes 6 and 7 are pretty bad.
 A new 'Magic Carpet' ski lift has made a muddy mess.
 You have to climb over and back on a rather sketchy ladder.
 And BTW the food is still terrible.

 -Typical early season debris.

 The course is NOT pay to play.
 You can pay for the scorecard/map if you want.
 Fly freely if not.